AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 Additional hardware parts including wires that we could use for our robot.

 Traxxas La Trax Rally Racer Kit 1/18 4WD:
 Sturdy chassis that fits the dimensions, along with being lightweight.
-This served as the base for our vehicle which we could build around.
-Moreover, it comes with a bumper which proved beneficial during test runs as it prevented damage to our vehicle.
+This serves as the base for our vehicle which we can build around.
+Moreover, it comes with a bumper which proves beneficial during test runs as it prevents damage to our vehicle.

 Gikfun Uno R3 Case for Arduino:
-Case for our Arduino which we used for easy attachment onto the vehicle.
+Case for our Arduino which we use for easy attachment onto the vehicle.
 Also protects the Arduino from getting damaged.

 RC Car Motor ESC Combo:
-Brushless motor for greater energy efficiency since there aren't any brushes creating friction and losing energy.
-Additionally, the brushless motor will have better speed and higher torque resulting in quicker turning capability and greater efficiency for our robot.
+Brushless motor for greater energy efficiency as there aren't any brushes creating friction and losing energy.
+Additionally, the brushless motor will have improved speed and higher torque resulting in a quicker turning capability and greater efficiency for our robot.
 Moreover, the brushless motor allows us to have better control of the speed of our robot over the original brushed motor that the chassis came with.

 Raspberry Pi Wide Angle Camera Module:
 This is the best camera that is compatible with Raspberry Pi for us, having great colour quality and high fps which is important for our color lane detection system.
 It is used to detect walls and obstacles for both the open and obstacle challenges.